SONAL-THAKUR16/Docker-MongoDb/README.md

 # 🐳 Docker MongoDB User Registration

-A simple user registration application built using **Node.js, Express.js, MongoDB, and Docker**.
+A simple user registration application built using Node.js, Express.js, MongoDB, and Docker.

-## 📌 About
+## 📌 About the Project

-This project demonstrates how a registration form communicates with a backend server and stores user data in a MongoDB database.
-It also shows how Docker can be used to run and manage the application environment.
+This project demonstrates how a registration form sends user information from the frontend to the backend and stores it in MongoDB.

+When a user fills in the registration form and clicks Create Account, the data is sent to the Express.js backend.
+The backend stores the submitted information in MongoDB.

+The stored data can then be retrieved using the /getUsers API and displayed in the terminal or browser.

-## 🔄 Workflow
+## 🔄 How It Works

+User fills the registration form
+        ↓
+Form sends data to the backend
+        ↓
-Registration Form → Node.js + Express.js → MongoDB → Data Stored
+Node.js + Express.js receives the data
+        ↓
+Data is stored in MongoDB
+        ↓
+/getUsers API retrieves the data
+        ↓
+Data is displayed in the terminal

+## ✨ What This Project Can Do

+- Allows users to submit a registration form
+- Sends form data to the backend
+- Stores submitted user data in MongoDB
+- Retrieves stored users using an API
+- Displays stored data in the terminal
+- Runs the application using Docker
+- Demonstrates frontend, backend, database, and Docker integration

 ## 🛠️ Technologies Used